Same-surname marriage

+East Asia

 China

 Initially, ancient China did not have regulation on endogamy during the Xia and Shang dynasties.
 A policy against same-surname marriage was first instituted during the Western Zhou.
 In his interpretation of the Book of Rites, philosopher Zheng Xuan compared same-surname marriage to zoophilia, and called it blasphemous; indicating the seriousness of the Zhou dynasty's opposition to it.
 Confucianism opposed same-surname marriage because it thought that it would lead to weakness in reproduction of offspring.
 Both the Guoyu and the Zuo zhuan attributed the lack of same-surname couples to concerns with their offspring.

 Although Confucianism opposed same-clan name marriage, the taboo did not originate from Confucianism, and opposition to same-clan name marriage later gained support outside Confucianism.
 Same-surname marriage formed part of the traditional Chinese marriage system, where men and women within the same extended family were not permitted to marry, just as is the case in many patriarchal societies.

 The Han dynasty did not have any statute prohibiting marriage between men and women of the same surname.
 Wang Mang's marriage to Empress Wang indicates that same-surname marriage was not socially unacceptable during that period, if the couple do not share the same kin.
 Emperor Xiaowen reintroduced a law prohibiting same-surname marriage during the Northern Wei, with a usual penalty of capital punishment.
 Tang dynasty law continued to treat same-surname marriage as a crime, punishable by two years of imprisonment.
 The Ming and Qing dynasties inherited the prohibition on same-surname marriage from Tang dynasty law; the prohibition was abolished towards the end of the Qing dynasty via judicial reforms, allowing men and women of the same surname and different kin to marry.
 In 1950, the People's Republic of China passed its New Marriage Law, which reduced restrictions on same-surname marriage to lineal blood relatives.